-$V{IN}$ = 1.2V/3.3V (typical).
-TA = 25°C. Specification is for packaged product only.
-There is not an additional transformer consumption due to the use of on-chip termination technology with internal biasing for 10BASE-T and 100BASE-TX.
+V{IN} = 1.2V/3.3V (typical).
+T_A = 25°C. Specification is for packaged product only.
+There is no additional transformer consumption due to the use of on-chip termination technology with internal biasing for 10BASE-T and 100BASE-TX.
 Measurements were taken with operating ratings.